-The Order of the Day being read for putting The House into a Committee of the Whole on the Bill intituled "An Act respecting claims to Lands in Manitoba for which "no Patents have issued."
+The Order of the Day being read for putting the House into a Committee of the Whole on the Bill intituled "An Act respecting claims to Lands in Manitoba for which "no Patents have issued."

-On motion of the Honorable Mr. Aikins, seconded by the Honorable Mr. Wilson, it
+On motion of the Honorable Mr. Aikins, seconded by the Honorable Mr. Wilson, it was

-Then, on motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Aikins, a motion of the Honorsiale Mr. A man Ocean jed by the
+Then, on motion of the Honorable Mr. Campbell, seconded by the Honorable Ms. Aikins,

-The House adjourned until Wednesday next at three o'clock in the afternoon.
+The House adjourned until Wednesday next, at three o'clock in the afternoon.